UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/solo.md

 4. If a unit loses, its side may deploy a unit from their reserve to the defeated sector.
 Refight the battle in that sector in the next round with the newly arrived unit.
 A side can only do this if both of the following states are true:
     - That side's commander is in reserve
     - There is at least one unit in reserve available to deploy
+5. Defeated units are removed from the battlefield.
+If a side controls a sector by defeating all enemy units in that sector and they are not reinforced from reserves, that side wins that sector.
-5. Determine winner.
+6. Determine winner.
 Side who wins at least 2 of the 3 sectors wins the battle.
 The commander himself may deploy from the reserve and attach himself to a unit in a sector at any point in the battle.
 But he may not return from that sector to the reserve once deployed.
 This represents a general committing himself to reinforce an area of the battlefield, similar to Alexander the Great with his Companion cavalry.

 ### Results